 - Generate new knowledge to help people transform their practice to accommodate changes in needs and technologies.

-Below are some of the most recent strategic program offerings.
+Here are some of the HR Community of Practice strategic program offerings and resources.
 View a complete list of programs delivered since 2009.

-- 4th Industrial Revolution and the Future of Work
+- Fourth Industrial Revolution and the Future of Work

 - Succession Planning